astraw/stdeb/README.rst

 You may write config files of the format understood by `ConfigParser
 <http://docs.python.org/lib/module-ConfigParser.html>`_.
 When building
-each package, stdeb looks for the existance of a ``stdeb.cfg`` in the directory with ``setup.py``.
+each package, stdeb looks for the existence of a ``stdeb.cfg`` in the directory with ``setup.py``.
 You may specify an additional config file with the command-line option --extra-cfg-file.
 The section should should either be [DEFAULT] or [package_name], which package_name is